cfabbrijr/SPCAlgorithm/README.md

 # SPCAlgorithm
-Repo with algorithms from my Master´s Thesis about Compressive Sensing Multispectral Image Recovering using a Single Pixel Camera
+Repo with algorithms from my Master´s Thesis about Compressive Sensing Multispectral Image Recovering using a Single Pixel Camera, presented at Universidade de São Paulo, Escola Politécnica, Engenharia Elétrica, 2020.

 The files contained are: